-The vendor will serve as a Facilitating Organization, initiating two (2) new Recovery Centers and sub-contracting with RCOs for efficient use of funds, oversight and support of all Centers.
-They will provide project management, training, technical assistance, compliance monitoring, quality improvement assistance, data collection and evaluation of outcome measures for all of the RCOs.
+The vendor serves as a Facilitating Organization, initiating two (2) new Recovery Centers and sub-contracting with Recovery Community Organizations for efficient use of funds, oversight and support of all Centers.
+The vendor provides project management, training, technical assistance, compliance monitoring, quality improvement assistance, data collection and evaluation of outcome measures for all of the Recovery Community Organizations.